RonenNess/GeonBit.UI/README.md

 - Changed projects structure to make more sense.
 - Removed hard-coded extra line spacing to all fonts - an old, bad practice, relic.

+### 4.2.0.1

+- Added StyleSheet file for DropDown Selected Panel, so you can now customize the panel behind the dropdown selected text via stylesheets.
+- - In addition, renamed 'DropDown.SelectedPanelHeight' to 'DropDown.DefaultSelectedTextPanelHeight', and this property will only be used if 'DropDownSelectedPanel' stylesheet is missing, or define default height to 1 or 0.
+- Removed compile warnings by adding defaults and `= null!`.
+- Changed Slider and Progress bar Min and Max properties to support negative numbers.
+Now sliders can go negative!

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.